Revolutionize Onboarding: Unleash the Power of Video to Ignite Employee Success

 The use of video in onboarding is not a new concept.
 In fact, it has been around for several decades.
 The earliest known use of video in onboarding can be traced back to the 1970s when companies started using VHS tapes to train new employees.
 These videos provided a standardized and consistent way to deliver information, ensuring that all employees received the same message.

 Over the years, video technology has evolved significantly, from VHS tapes to DVDs, and now to online video platforms.
-With the rise of the internet and the increasing accessibility of tools, organizations can now create high-quality, engaging videos to enhance their onboarding processes.
+With the rise of the internet and the increasing accessibility of video production tools, organizations can now create high-quality, engaging videos to enhance their onboarding processes.

 The Significance of Video in Onboarding